Entering the European market for black pepper

 Specialised distributors supply the food service channel, which includes hotels, restaurants, catering, and institutions.
 These distributors can import pepper directly, but they often buy from wholesale bulk importers.
 The food service segment often requires specific packaging of pepper, which is different from bulk or retail packaging.
 For example, 300g-1kg packs.
 Examples of distributors supplying the food service segment with pepper are Metro Cash & Carry and Brake Brothers.

 - Study the exhibitor lists of large trade fairs, such as ANUGA, SIAL and Alimentaria, to find potential buyers for your pepper.
-If you intend to supply to supermarket private labels, search for opportunities at PLMA, the world’s leading private label trade fair.
+If you intend to supply to private labels for retail, search for opportunities at PLMA, the world's leading private label trade fair.

 - To find potential buyers for your pepper in the food ingredient segment, search the list of exhibitors at the specialised trade fair Fi Europe.